2018 Volkswagen Atlas

 - The 5-star Safety Rating from the National Highway Transportation Safety Board.

-Anyway, at first sighting I thought the Atlas looked fantastic.
+Anyway, at first sight I thought the Atlas looked fantastic.
 Bold and rugged yet classy and refined with great, clean lines.

 The Atlas I drove looked even better – as again, I drove the top of the line.